Pifeltro

 AWP

-Most common side effects observed with Pifeltro in studies were nausea (7%), dizziness (7%), headache (6%), fatigue (6%), diarrhea (5%), abdominal pain (5%), and abnormal dreams (1%).
-Rash, which is a common side effect of the NNRTIs, was reported in up to 2% of the studied population.
-In one study (DRIVE-AHEAD), an in-depth analysis was conducted of the incidence of neuropsychiatric adverse events associated with a doravirine-containing regimen (Delstrigo) compared to Atripla.
-Neuropsychiatric events, such as depression, sleep disturbances, and dizziness, are another common side effect of the NNRTI class.
+Most common side effects (an incidence of 5% or greater) observed in Pifeltro studies were nausea (7%), headache (6%), fatigue (6%), diarrhea (6%), and abdominal pain (5%).
+Rash, which is a common side effect of the NNRTI class, was reported in up to 2% of the studied population.
+Neuropsychiatric events, such as depression, sleep disturbances, and dizziness, are another common side effect of NNRTIs.
 Doravirine did not appear to negatively affect cholesterol in studied populations.

 Potential Drug Interactions

-New interactions continue to be discovered after drug approval.
-When using with the antibiotic drug rifabutin (used for TB and MAC treatment), increase the Pifeltro dose to one tablet twice a day, approximately every 12 hours.
-The following are among the medications that may lower the blood levels of Pifeltro, and therefore may decrease its effectiveness, and should not be used with Pifeltro: the anticonvulsants carbamazepine, oxcarbazepine, phenobarbital, and phenytoin; the androgen receptor inhibitor enzalutamide; the antimycobacterials rifampin and rifapentine; the cytotoxic agent (cancer drug) mitotane; and the herbal St. John’s wort.
-Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.
+When taken with rifabutin (used for TB and MAC treatment), increase the Pifeltro dose to one 100 mg tablet twice a day, approximately every 12 hours.
+The following are medications that may lower the blood levels of Pifeltro, and therefore may decrease its effectiveness, and should not be used with Pifeltro: the anticonvulsants carbamazepine, oxcarbazepine, phenobarbital, and phenytoin; the androgen receptor inhibitor enzalutamide; the antimycobacterials rifampin and rifapentine; the cytotoxic agent (cancer drug) mitotane; and the herbal St. John’s wort.
+Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions that are not listed here.

 More Information

-Received FDA approval in 2018.
-Doravirine may be an option for patients who have developed drug resistance to other NNRTIs.
+FDA approved in 2018, doravirine may be an option for people who have developed drug resistance to other NNRTIs.
 A single-tablet regimen (STR) containing doravirine was also approved in 2018; see Delstrigo page.
 Delstrigo, however, contains the older version of tenofovir, tenofovir DF.
-The stand-alone Pifeltro allows people to take it with the newer tenofovir alafenamide, or TAF (found in Descovy), which has potentially less renal and bone toxicity.
-On the other hand, of course, the use of Pifeltro means the necessity for an extra pill, such as Descovy, or maybe more than one extra pill, depending on the regimen being used.
-Pifeltro was found to be non-inferior to boosted darunavir (Prezista) as well as efavirenz (Sustiva) at 48 weeks.
+The standalone Pifeltro allows people to take it with the newer tenofovir alafenamide (TAF), found in Descovy, which has potentially less long-term renal and bone toxicity.
+On the other hand, TAF is associated with weight gain.
+Of course, the use of Pifeltro means the necessity for an extra pill, such as Descovy, or maybe more than one extra pill, depending on the regimen being used.
+Pifeltro was found to be non-inferior to boosted darunavir (Prezista) as well as efavirenz (Sustiva), with data now out to 96 weeks (2 years).
 Doravirine was superior to boosted darunavir at week 96 in terms of virologic suppression, but it should be noted there was a higher rate of study discontinuation in the boosted darunavir group.
-Doravirine is a non-nucleoside medication, and it should be noted that this class of drugs typically has a lower barrier to resistance as well as has extensive cross-resistance.
+Doravirine is a non-nucleoside medication, and it should be noted that this drug class typically has a lower barrier to resistance, as well as extensive cross-resistance.
 Additionally, the emergence of resistance at the time of virologic failure has been reported with doravirine.
-Doravirine has tolerability advantages over efavirenz and has relatively favorable lipid effects when compared with both boosted darunavir and efavirenz.
-It also has fewer potential drug interactions than efavirenz or rilpivirine, and, unlike rilpivirine, virologic efficacy is not compromised in those with high baseline viral loads or low CD4 counts.
-Doravirine has not been directly compared to integrase inhibitor-based regimens in clinical trials yet.
-Pifeltro now has a switch indication, so that people with undetectable viral load on a stable HIV treatment can switch to a regimen that includes Pifeltro if they have no drug resistance to it and no history of treatment failure.
+Doravirine has tolerability advantages over efavirenz and has relatively favorable lipid effects when compared to both boosted darunavir and efavirenz.
+It also has fewer potential drug interactions than efavirenz or rilpivirine, and, unlike rilpivirine, virologic efficacy is not known to be compromised among people with high baseline viral loads or low CD4 counts.
+Doravirine has not yet been directly compared to integrase inhibitor-based regimens in clinical trials.
+According to HHS guidelines: “In a cross-trial analysis, DOR was not associated with weight gain compared with [efavirenz] 600 mg or boosted [darunavir].”
+For individuals with HIV-2, commonly found in some other countries, an NNRTI would not be recommended as HIV-2 is inherently resistant to NNRTIs.
+No adequate human data are available yet to establish whether or not Pifeltro poses a risk to pregnancy outcomes.
+However, it is predicted that blood levels of Pifeltro are lower in pregnant women, which may reduce the effectiveness of the medication.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; GO TO apregistry.com.

 Doctor Comments